magnusbaeck/logstash-filter-verifier/README.md

   these plugins can be replaced with mocks.
 In particular the [mutate](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html) and the [translate](https://www.elastic.co/guide/en/logstash/current/plugins-filters-translate.html) filters have proven to be helpful as replacements.
+  Other use cases for mocks are:
+  * replace filters, that operate on environment variables, that need to be changed between different test cases (see [#120](https://github.com/magnusbaeck/logstash-filter-verifier/issues/120)).
-  An other use case for mocks is to replace pipeline input and output plugins in order to test pipelines in isolation.
+  * replace pipeline input and output plugins in order to test pipelines in isolation.

 In order to execute a test case in daemon mode, first the daemon needs to be started (e.g. in its own terminal or shell):